Syriac (Unicode block)

+Graphical representation of the Syriac Unicode block.
+Hatched boxes indicate non-assigned code points.

 Syriac is a Unicode block containing characters for all forms of the Syriac alphabet, including the Estrangela, Serto, Eastern Syriac, and the Christian Palestinian Aramaic variants.
 It is used in Literary Syriac, Neo-Aramaic, and Arabic among Syriac-speaking Christians.
 It was used historically to write Armenian, Persian, Ottoman Turkish, and Malayalam.

 Additional Syriac letters used for writing the Malayalam language are encoded in the Syriac Supplement block.